If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 When purchasing a home in Kentucky, finding the right mortgage lenders is important.
 Borrowers should consider qualifying requirements, as well as which lenders offer the best mortgage rates.
 This guide can help you learn about some of its most affordable places for would-be homeowners.

 The cost of living can vary dramatically, so check out some of the most affordable places to live in Kentucky to make an informed choice about where to purchase your new home.

 Both convenience and cost of living should factor into your decision when choosing where to buy a home.
 By shopping carefully for the right mortgage loan and the right location, you can make sure becoming a homeowner is affordable on your budget.
-Check out our mortgage calculator to help you estimate your monthly payment, including principal, interest, insurance, taxes, and PMI.

 We're firm believers in the Golden Rule, which is why editorial opinions are ours alone and have not been previously reviewed, approved, or endorsed by included advertisers.
 The Ascent does not cover all offers on the market.
 Editorial content from The Ascent is separate from The Motley Fool editorial content and is created by a different analyst team.

 The Ascent is a Motley Fool service that rates and reviews essential products for your everyday money matters.

 Copyright © 2018 - 2023 The Ascent.
 All rights reserved.